-The female sharks’ migration from the Northwestern Hawaiian Islands dovetails with tiger shark birth season in September to early November – and with the months of highest shark bite risk.
+Tiger sharks are present throughout the islands at all times of year.
+The female sharks’ migration from the Northwestern Hawaiian Islands dovetails with the tiger shark birth season in September to early November – and with the months of highest shark bite risk.
 Though rare, shark bites have historically been most frequent from October to December.
 Traditional Hawaiian knowledge also warns of danger during the fall months.
-Tiger sharks are present throughout the islands at all times of year, and it isn’t clear how the arrival of the migrants affects the local concentration of sharks around the populated Main Islands.

 “Both the timing of this migration and tiger shark pupping season coincide with Hawaiian oral traditions suggesting that late summer and fall, when the wiliwili tree blooms, are a period of increased risk of shark bites,” said co-author Carl Meyer of the University of Hawaii.

 Papastamatiou and Meyer urge people not to leap to the conclusion that this movement of female sharks is directly related to recent shark bites around Maui, Oahu, and the Big Island.
 Many factors might influence shark behavior in ways that would lead to more frequent encounters with people, Papastamatiou said.
 Scientists have almost no data on the attributes or particular behaviors of tiger sharks that bite people because bloody conflicts with humanity, though dramatic, are rare.